4 Strategies for Data-Informed Enrollment ManagementReading time: 4 minutes

 The webinar featured Dr. Bryan Terry, the Vice Chancellor for Enrollment Management at Arkansas State University.

 In the webinar, Dr. Terry says, “When things happen in California and Texas, the rest of us tend to adopt whatever strategies they’re going with.
 If they start to really take a hard look at those test scores and say hey, this is not in our best interest, the rest of us will probably follow suit.”

 With this potentially significant change in mind, what better time to reassess your strategies to see how they can be strengthened and made more effective?

-Here are 4 Data-Informed Enrollment Management Strategies.
+Here are the 4 Data-Informed Enrollment Management Strategies we’ll discuss today: